-by Greg Hoots-

 Bowers, then 31-years-old, married a 20-year-old British woman, Ellen Rose Bygott, whom he had met.
 A year later, their first child, a daughter was born.
 Barely a year had passed before the Boer War erupted in 1899, and as fighting was fierce in Pretoria, John Bowers and his family fled South Africa, traveling first to England before sailing to New York City in December of 1903.

 The young family returned to St. Paul, Minnesota where John Bowers resumed his trade as a photographer, opening a studio in Minnesota and a second studio in Topeka in his brother’s building located at 409 S. Kansas Avenue.
 In 1906, John and his wife, Ellen, had their second child, a son, Walter.
-Later that same year, Bowers closed his St. Paul studio and moved to Spokane, where the family resided for just a short time before moving south to Long Beach, California, where he opened a new photography studio.
+Later that same year, Bowers closed his St. Paul studio and moved to Spokane, Washington, where the family resided for just a short time before moving south to Long Beach, California, where he opened a new photography studio.
 John Bowers continued to travel to Topeka by train where he engaged in photographic excursions, taking views for real photo postcards, while selling the postcards to local merchants.
-Between 1907 and 1910, Bowers produced a volume of postcard photographic views from Kansas, Missouri, Iowa, and Nebraska, as well his work in his Long Beach studio.
+Between 1907 and 1910, Bowers produced a large volume of postcard photographic views from Kansas, Missouri, Iowa, and Nebraska, as well his work in his Long Beach studio.
 Many of his California postcards were long panoramas which required extra postage because of their size.
 It is said that Bowers’ work in California included views from 22 counties.

 Most of Bowers’ real photo postcards of Kansas were taken between 1907 and 1910, and they were numerous and noteworthy.
 The quality of his photographic work was a result of his utilization of good cameras coupled with his expertise in the darkroom.
 In Wabaunsee County, it appears that Bowers or one of his associates took numerous photographs of two of towns, Maple Hill and Alma, both located on the Rock Island route from Topeka.
 As Bowers’ views were numbered, it might be assumed that there were other Bowers real photo postcards taken of Maple Hill and Alma besides the ones currently inventoried.